Kanac/Sudoku-Solver-and-Generator-Universal-8.1-App/README.md

 Sudoku Solver and Generator Universal 8.1 App
 =============================================

 Universal Windows 8.1 and Windows Phone 8.1 Sudoku App that can generate and solve puzzles rather than current sudoku apps out there that use pre-existing puzzles.
+Also, the code is not hard coded to 9x9 rows and columns but rather supports an arbitrary number of rows and columns (as long as they are equal).

 Sudoku Generator: